 - Now on TWRP, choose ‘Format Data’.
 It will erase your internal memory.

 OxygenOS for Poco F1 – Bug Fixes

-- IR Face Unlock – Flash the file on TWRP and use Google Trusted Face feature for near-perfect face unlock.
+- IR Face Unlock – Flash the file on TWRP and use the Google Trusted Face feature for near-perfect face unlock.

 - Notch is overlapping with system icons – Flash the Notch Padding fix on TWRP and reboot.